 A few things that will make your migration a bit easier is identifying the best type of migration for your data:

 This means you want to move an existing system to a different technology altogether without any feature upgrades.
 This is mainly done if you are only interested in reducing maintenance costs and improving performance.

-The success of a migration is largely determined by how well the developers can communicate and have access with stakeholders or management.
-This ensures that questions and testing proceed in an efficient manner.
-It is also helpful to ensure that there are scheduled times to meet and discuss the progress of a migration and any issues that have surfaced.
+The success of migration is largely determined by how well the developers can communicate and have access with stakeholders or management.
+This ensures that questions and testing procedures are in an efficient manner.
+It is also helpful to ensure that there are scheduled times to meet and discuss the progress of migration and any issues that have surfaced.

 When a system is reviewed for migration there should be a road map that outlines everything the system should do and how people interact with it.
 Priorities should be clear and authorized personnel should be noted.
 If this is not clearly written it means that deadlines may be pushed back and possible loss of features or concepts may result.